 We assessed model results to a range of recK (Figure A.1).
 Higher recK values allowed the Gulf Sturgeon population to recover much faster than under the baseline simulations with lower recK values.
 The recK value used of 5 seems to reflect general recovery patterns observed for Gulf Sturgeon and is likely realistic.

 Figure A1.
 An evaluation of model sensitivity to a range of recruitment compensation values (recK) compared to baseline predictions (black line) which used a recK value =5.
-Black line represents baseline recovery trajectory, current carrying capacity (k, N=8,784 Gulf Sturgeon brown line), vertical dashed blue line is year Jim Woodruff Lock and Dam construction began which reduced Gulf Sturgeon carrying capacity, red dashed line is the year commercial fishing ended, and the vertical light green dashed line represents the 2023 target recovery year from the GSRP.
+Black line represents baseline recovery trajectory, brown line is current carrying capacity (k, N=8,784 Gulf Sturgeon), vertical dashed lines from left to right are Jim Woodruff Lock and Dam construction (reducing carrying capacity), the end of commercial fishing, and the 2023 target recovery year from the GSRP.